Port Security Unit: History

+Origins

 The Port Security program of the U.S. Coast Guard began as a result of the Black Tom explosion and the passage of the Espionage Act of 1917.
-The Coast Guard's Captains of the Port were given responsibility for the security of port areas under this act.
+By this act, the Coast Guard's Captains of the Port were given responsibility for the security of port areas.
 During World War I, port security operations were conducted by active-duty personnel.

 After World War I, interest in port security decreased until images of burning ships visible from US coastlines, as the country entered World War II, rekindled media and public concern.
 In World War II, the Coast Guard increased its involvement in port security by conducting more coastal patrols, defending waterfront structures, and assuring the safe movement of ships.
-This entailed searching merchant vessels, supervising combat loading, and seacoast defenses such as machine gun nests.
-The Temporary Reserve was created and made up of armed volunteers under command of the captain of the port.
+This entailed searching merchant vessels, supervising combat loading, and maintaining seacoast defenses, such as machine gun nests.
+The Temporary Reserve was created and made up of armed volunteers under the command of the captain of the port.
 Over 125,000 citizens would eventually serve as Temporary Reserves.

+Birth of PSUs and national response

 During the early 1980s, Department of Defense planners formally identified the need for port security forces in OCONUS seaports.
-Dialogue began between the Army, Navy, and Coast Guard, and the concept of the deployable Port Security Unit (PSU) was born.
+Dialogue began between the Army, Navy, and Coast Guard; and the concept of the deployable Port Security Unit (PSU) was born.
 In January 1985, the commandant of the Coast Guard approved three national PSUs to respond to the requirements of Department of Defense operations plans.
-The three units were located in the U.S. Coast Guard Great Lakes District, then known as District 9, at: Buffalo, New York; Cleveland, Ohio; and Milwaukee, Wisconsin.
+The three units were located in the U.S. Coast Guard Great Lakes District, then known as District 9, at Buffalo, New York; Cleveland, Ohio; and Milwaukee, Wisconsin.